 No Compromise – There are no compromises at the PineCrest Inn.
 We take everything very personally and want your stay here to be the most memorable stay during your trip.
 You have the option to stay at many places in Maine, from budget accommodations to luxury hotels but you won’t find the PineCrest Inn cutting corners.

-Quality – From the rooms to the food.
-Our breakfast and dinner items are first sourced locally.
-Much of our produce comes from small independent farmers and local fisherman.
+Quality – From the lakes to the ocean, Maine has abundant sourced local produce, meats and fish.
+Much of the produce comes from small independent farmers and local fisherman.
 The less time to our door means the best from our ingredients and the freshest items available.
 When in season, our first choice is always local choice.
+We can lead you to great Chef's creating amazing food from farms next door.

 Convenience – While staying here at the PineCrest you will find yourself a very short distance from so many amazing locations.
 There is no shortage of things to see, only a shortage of time you have to spend.